 How are we responding at this time?

 Our response to COVID-19 remains under daily review and we are following the advice of government and public health bodies closely to ensure we implement changes to our operations where necessary.

 Our essential work, including maintenance and power cut response, is continuing as this is important for ensuring the network remains resilient and any disruption to supply is minimised.
 By continuing with this critical work we are able to protect the network for the months ahead when more than ever homes and vital services across Northern Ireland will need a reliable electricity supply.

 We will do everything we can to keep these interruptions as short as possible and we would ask customers to be understanding at these times.
 If our teams, or the contractors we employ to work on our behalf, are due to be working in your area, and we need to interrupt your supply, we will tell you in advance so you know what to expect.

 Our services will be critical to supporting the thousands of home offices that have become necessary, for families to video call grandparents, for keeping friends connected and to allow people to access the important information they need online.
-Our employees, including those in our customer service teams, will be working on the front line to support homes and businesses through the coronavirus crisis and we would ask customers to be patient and courteous when dealing with our staff.
+Our employees, including those in our customer service teams, will be working to support homes and businesses and we would ask customers to be patient and courteous when dealing with our staff.